thebaldgeek/thebaldgeek.github.io/Iridium.md

 ------------------------------
 Note that I used to run a global Iridium coverage map, but the URL was getting 'attacked' to try and break into my network, so I took it down.
 If there is enough interest from the handful of Iridium feeders, I can put it back up and just let a few people know about it.
 Sep 2022.
 Its back!
+Feeder only perk.
+Follow me on Twitter to see regular map updates.

 ## Terminal Four - Sending me your map data.
-Almost there: DM on Twitter / Discord or email me and ask for the map2.py script that will allow you to send your local map data to the global map.
+Almost there: Copy your acars.py script like this `cp acars.py map.py` and edit just the port number that I will give you and this will allow you to send your local map data to the global map.
 (URL only for Iridium feeder sharers).
 Next run this command:
 ```pip install https://github.com/joh/when-changed/archive/master.zip```
 This will install a python script that will look for changes to a file.